 In Brussels, a resident wastes almost 19 kg of food every year.
 That food waste, once thrown away, ends up in our garbage cans and then in incinerators.
 However, it can take a very different path and return to nourish our soil.

 - Composting significantly reduces the amount of waste in your trash cans.

-- Composting makes it possible to avoid the purchase of orange bags, which will become mandatory in 2023.
+- Composting makes it possible to avoid the purchase of orange bags, which are mandatory from May 2023.

 - Composting increases the organic value of waste generated by our food.
 That 100% natural process increases soil fertilization by releasing rich nutrients from our waste.

 - By separating organic matter from your food waste, the carbon in the soil increases dramatically.
 In this way the effects of climate change are reduced.